 Social Media – Foundation for a Whaling Attack

-The foundation for a successful whaling attack is information about the intended victim.
+The foundation of a successful whaling attack is information about the intended victim.
 Powered by corporate databases and social networking sites, any bit of information an attacker can find will be useful.
-At the very minimum, most whaling attacks involve the name, job and some very basic details about the targets.
-However, whalers will try to have more than just the basic information , for example, if a whaler can find out about a specific hobby or charity that an executive is involved with, the attacker can craft a personal email that the unsuspecting victim is highly likely to click.
-Executives with open public profiles are ground zero for whaling attacks.
-Whalers can use birthdates, addresses, obituary notifications and more to siphon information on targets and entice them to click.
+At the very minimum, most whaling attacks involve the name, job, and some very basic details about the targets however, whalers will try to have more than just the basic information.
+For example, if a whaler can find out about a specific hobby or charity that an executive is involved with, the attacker can craft a personal email that the unsuspecting victim is highly likely to click.
+Executives with open, public profiles are ground zero for whaling attacks.
+Whalers can use birthdates, addresses, obituary notifications, and more to siphon information on targets and entice them to click.
 The source of information, however, is not limited to OSINT.
 Sometimes attackers will target third-party companies to get their foot in the door or even begin with a phishing attack to gather general information that can be used to escalate an attack to primary targets.

 Whaling attacks are a very targeted type of phishing attack, and phishing attacks aren’t going away anytime soon – they’re far too effective.
 A recent McAffee quiz presented 10 email messages, which were a mixture of genuine messages and phishing campaigns to test business users’ ability to detect online scams, and a whopping 80% of participants failed to detect at least one of seven phishing emails.
 When armed with real information, these types of attacks are extremely difficult for the uneducated user to detect.